 - Possible consequences in a 3rd or subsequent DWAI

-It is also important to note that driving under the influence in Colorado works a bit differently if you are a juvenile.
-As someone who also frequently works on juvenile crimes cases, Jacob E. Martinez has a clear understanding of both court systems and processes.
+It is also important to note that driving under the influence in Colorado works differently if you are a juvenile.
+As someone who also frequently works on juvenile crime cases, Jacob E. Martinez clearly understands both court systems and processes.

-Additionally, many people are surprised to learn that they will have to continue to contend with their DUI even after the case is over – and even if they avoid conviction.
-This is because all arrests and charges – regardless of outcome – remain on your criminal record unless you go through the effort of having them sealed.
+Additionally, many people are surprised to learn that they will have to continue to contend with their DUI even after the case is over – even if they avoid conviction.
+This is because all arrests and charges – regardless of the outcome – remain on your criminal record unless you have them sealed.

-Most individuals who decide to do this find that it is well worth it, but you should not move forward without talking to an attorney.
-The process is not always simple and not everyone is eligible.
+Most individuals who do this find it well worth it, but you should not move forward without talking to an attorney.
+The process is not always straightforward, and not everyone is eligible.
 If you want to look into the possibility of record sealing or expungement, Jacob Martinez can consult with you about what options are available in your situation.

 In DUI Cases, Waiting Can Cost You – Get in Touch with Denver Criminal Lawyer Jacob E. Martinez Now

-Everyone has the right to put forth the strongest possible defense against the charges they are facing, but the only way to really do this is to act fast.
+Everyone has the right to put forth the most robust possible defense against the charges they face, but the only way to do this is to act fast.

-Do not give the prosecutor in your case any more of a head start.
+Do not give the prosecutor any more of a head start in your case.
 Reach out to Jacob Martinez today.
 Set up a free initial consultation where he can learn about your case and begin helping you craft your best defense strategy.